 Wellsite's financial results previously were included within the consolidated results of Dover, and Wellsite believes that its financial reporting and internal controls were appropriate for a subsidiary of a public company.
 However, Wellsite was not directly subject to the reporting and other requirements of the Exchange Act.
 As a result of the distribution, Wellsite will be directly subject to reporting and other obligations under the Exchange Act.
-Beginning with its Annual Report on Form 10-K for the year ending December 31, , Wellsite will be required to comply with Section 404 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act") which will require annual management assessments of the effectiveness of Wellsite's internal controls over financial reporting.
-Wellsite's independent registered public accounting firm is not required to express an opinion as to the effectiveness of our internal control over financial reporting until after it is no longer an "emerging growth company," as defined in the JOBS Act.
-At such time, however, Wellsite's independent registered public accounting firm may issue a report that is adverse in the event it is not satisfied with the level at which its internal control over financial reporting is documented, designed or operating.
+Beginning with its Annual Report on Form 10-K for the year ending December 31, , Wellsite will be required to comply with Section 404 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act") which will require annual management assessments of the effectiveness of Wellsite's internal controls over financial reporting until after it is no longer an "emerging growth company," as defined in the JOBS Act.
+At such time, however, Wellsite's independent registered public accounting firm is adverse in the event it is not satisfied with the level at which its internal control over financial reporting is documented, designed or operating.
 These reporting and other obligations may place significant demands on its management, administrative and operational resources, including accounting systems and resources.